Azure-Samples/cognitive-services-speech-sdk/samples/python/console/README.md

   * The following settings apply to keyword-triggered recognition:
     * `YourKeywordRecognitionModelFile.table`: replace with the location of your keyword recognition model file.
     * `YourKeyword`: replace with the phrase your keyword recognition model triggers on.
+  * The following settings apply to chatting powered by the [Pronunciation Assessment](https://aka.ms/csspeech/pa):
+    * `YourOaiResourceName`: replace with the name of your Azure OpenAI Resource.
+    * `YourOaiDeploymentName`: replace with the name of your model deployment.
+You're required to first deploy a model before you can make calls.
+    * `YourOaiApiVersion`: replace with the [API version](https://learn.microsoft.com/en-US/azure/ai-services/openai/reference#chat-completions) to use for this operation.
+For example, `2023-05-15`.
+    * `YourOaiApiKey`: replace with the Azure OpenAI resource key.
   * Some samples require audio files to be present.
 Put appropriate audio files somewhere on your file system and adapt the paths in the Python source files.

 ## Run the samples